rfearing/secret-text-communicator/README.md

 # Secret Text Communicator (beta)
-This app is built for sharing passwords or secret text with whoever in a more secure way than email without adding any extra steps for clients.
+This app is built for sharing passwords or secret text with whoever in a more secure way than email without adding complex extra steps or account creations.

 The link you share can only be viewed once.
 All passwords live encrypted in memory.